Beaver: Profile and Information

 They live in monogamous pairs with their young.
 When the parent becomes old, the young will help repair the lodges and dams and may also help raise the newly-born young.

-Beavers are highly territorial, and they mark their territories using scent mounts made of debris, mud, and castoreum (a urine-based substance excreted through their castor sacs).
+Beavers are highly territorial and mark their territories using scent mounts made of debris, mud, and castoreum (a urine-based substance excreted through their castor sacs).

 Historically, poachers have hunted beavers for their meat, fur, and castoreum.

-Castoreum has been used in perfume, medicine, and food flavouring.
+Castoreum has been used in perfume, medicine, and food flavoring.

-During the 19th and early 20th century, both species of beaver were decimated due to overhunting, but thankfully a protection law was laid down, which saw the beaver’s population rebound.
+During the 19th and early 20th centuries, both species of beaver were decimated due to overhunting, but thankfully, a protection law was laid down, which saw the beaver’s population rebound.

-The beaver is known for its building skills and its industriousness and is also the official symbol of Canada.
+The beaver is known for its building skills and perseverance and is also the official symbol of Canada.

 Scientific classification